 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.

-The implication of the gospel is that you are not worthy of any blessing (Romans 3:10-12; Isaiah 64:6).
+The gospel implies that you are not worthy of any blessing (Romans 3:10-12; Isaiah 64:6).
 You deserve hell, which was supposed to be your final destination, and it would have been if it were not for the intervening grace of God.

 Honestly, I do not know why God regenerated you, but not other people.
 You are no different from them.
 This unmerited kindness from the Lord should not motivate you to feel guilty, though it should humble you as you ponder His most profound mercy.